UnitedHealthcare Donates $500 - GuruFocus.com

 Since launching its Empowering Health commitment in 2018, UnitedHealthcare has now invested more than $51 million in Empowering Health grants reaching more than 8 million people through partnerships with community-based organizations in 30 states and the District of Columbia.

 UnitedHealth Group, including UnitedHealthcare and Optum, and its affiliated companies, is dedicated to advancing health equity and building healthier communities by supporting programs to improve access to care and address key determinants of health.
-In Maryland this includes more than $6.3 million in contributions from 2019-2021 representing its businesses, foundations and employees.
+In Mississippi this includes more than $1.6 million in contributions from 2019-2021 representing its businesses, foundations and employees.

 Additionally, UnitedHealth Group has invested more than $800 million in affordable housing communities since 2011, partnered with food banks and meal-delivery services, and in 2019 joined with the American Medical Association to standardize how social determinants of health data is collected and used to create more holistic care plans.
 In June, the United Health Foundation, the philanthropic foundation of UnitedHealth Group, made a $100 million commitment over 10 years to advance health equity, furthering its efforts to eliminate health disparities.
 This was the largest single philanthropic commitment ever made by the United Health Foundation.